• Skip to primary navigation

 • Do they prefer to see all the activities they need to do in one place or have different sections to lay them out separately?

 I recommend a planner that has the entire week viewed on two pages.
 It should have checkboxes, a place for after-school activities, and a place to write the classes' homework assignments.
-To save themselves from hand cramps, you can type labels with the subject names, room numbers, and teacher's names and make it easier for the student to stick them on the calendar days and binders to help speed up the collection process of their books and writing their homework.
+To save themselves from hand cramps, you can type labels (Affiliate Link) with the subject names, room numbers, and teacher's names and make it easier for the students to stick them on the calendar days and binders to help speed up the collection process of their books and writing their homework.

 Order Out of Chaos Planner